Achievable logoAchievable logo

 Aneurysm type Character

-Atherosclerotic From atherosclerotic damage to vessel wall; more common after age 50 years; most common in abdominal aorta (infrarenal location); risk of rupture higher with increasing size (>5 cms); pulsatile abdominal mass
+Atherosclerotic Due to atherosclerotic damage to the vessel wall; more common after age 50 years; most common in the abdominal aorta (infrarenal location); risk of rupture increases with size (>5 cms); may present as a pulsatile abdominal mass

-Syphilitic Complication of syphilitic aortitis; involvement of vasa vasorum with ischemic damage to aortic tunica media; located in ascending aorta and arch of aorta; “tree bark” tunica intima; AR from aortic root dilation
+Syphilitic Complication of syphilitic aortitis; involves the vasa vasorum, leading to ischemic damage of the aortic tunica media; located in the ascending aorta and arch of the aorta; “tree bark” appearance of the tunica intima; AR due to aortic root dilation

-Mycotic aneurysms Caused by arterial wall infection by direct spread or microembolization; more common in the aorta, peripheral arteries, cerebral artery; most commonly caused by Staphylococcus, Streptococcus, Salmonella; high risk in iv drug users and in infectious endocarditis, DM, malignancies; risk of rupture and fulminant sepsis
+Mycotic aneurysms Caused by infection of the arterial wall via direct spread or microembolization; more common in the aorta, peripheral arteries, and cerebral artery; most commonly caused by Staphylococcus, Streptococcus, and Salmonella; higher risk in IV drug users and in infectious endocarditis, DM, and malignancies; risk of rupture and fulminant sepsis

-Berry aneurysms Small, berry like aneurysms form in the circle of Willis
+Berry aneurysms Small, berry-like aneurysms that form in the circle of Willis

 Aortic aneurysm